F. CLARKE HOLMES, M.D.

 Dr. Holmes graduated from the University of Mississippi School of Medicine cum laude in 1998 and was inducted into the prestigious Alpha Omega Alpha medical honor society granted to those graduating near the top of their medical school class.
 Dr. Holmes obtained his undergraduate degree from Ole Miss, graduating summa cum laude and was named “Marshall” of the class of Liberal Arts.

-Dr. Holmes resides in Nashville with his wife, Christie and two children, Alex and Ella Kate, along with their dog, cat, two frogs and a guinea pig.
-His primary hobby is spending time with his family, and he also greatly enjoys attending sporting events, live music, reading fiction and traveling.
+Dr. Holmes resides in Nashville with his wife, Christie and two children, Alex and Ella Kate, along with their dog, cat and a guinea pig.
+His primary hobby is spending time with his family, and he also greatly enjoys attending sporting events, hiking, live music, reading fiction and traveling.

 ERICA WILBURN, ATC